Workato is powerful enough to break things

 How is Workato different from Zapier or Make for a mid-market company?

-Workato is built for enterprise-grade volume and complexity - it handles larger data payloads, supports more sophisticated conditional logic, has real role-based access controls, and offers on-premise connectivity through its on-prem agent.
+Workato is built for high-volume, high-complexity integration work - it handles larger data payloads, supports more sophisticated conditional logic, has real role-based access controls, and offers on-premise connectivity through its on-prem agent.
 The trade-off is that it costs more and requires more architectural thought to use well.
 For a company running serious ERP-to-CRM sync or multi-step approval workflows, that trade-off is usually worth it.
 For simple point-to-point triggers, simpler tools may be sufficient.

 What does Workato actually cost, and can Revenue Institute help us evaluate whether it is worth it?